-Theological resourcing and research to ground and guide your sermon.
-The outline for each sermon involves a five step process, but can be adjusted for your style.
+Theological reflection to guide your sermon.
+The outline for each sermon involves a five-step process but can be adjusted for your style.

 WORSHIP DESIGN

 Visual, multi-sensory, interactive worship design components to set the worship space and tone for the whole experience including: